Bellador/TransportDetection/README.md

 :bicyclist: = :walking: + :bike:

 The second part deals with context information around the detected modes of transport.
 Attributing a location to certain video segments - so called geolocation - allows spatial linkage.
 This was achieved twofold.
-Firstly, the video frames were scanned for street names through Optical Character Recognition (OCR) ([EasyOCR](https://pypi.org/project/easyocr/)) and secondly, manually added video timestamps by the author were scanned for mentions of specific locations.
+Firstly, the video frames are scanned for street names through Optical Character Recognition (OCR) ([EasyOCR](https://pypi.org/project/easyocr/)) and secondly, manually added video timestamps by the video author were scanned for mentions of specific locations.
 The textual video-metadata (title and description) are besides the timestamps also scanned for mentions about weather conditions (e.g. sunny/rainy) and concrete time references of the recording.

-For the pipeline to run autonomosly, it encompasses a Youtube Video Downloader ([PyTube](https://github.com/pytube/pytube) with a custom wrapper) and Youtube API module (YoutubeAPI-Query) to obtain all necessary data to run.
+For the pipeline to run autonomosly, it encompasses a Youtube Video Downloader ([PyTube](https://github.com/pytube/pytube) with a custom built wrapper) and the Youtube API module (YoutubeAPI-Query) to obtain all necessary data to run.

 ## Output